Home » Recipes » Meals/Main Dishes » Easy Beef with Snow Peas

 Serve your beef with snow peas with white rice for a satisfying meal!

-If you’re looking for more homemade versions of your favorite takeout recipes, don’t miss out on our Black Pepper Chicken or Kung Pao Chicken recipes!
+If you’re looking for more homemade versions of your favorite takeout recipes, don’t miss out on our Black Pepper Chicken or Kung Pao Chicken recipes, too!

 The ingredients needed for this beef with snow peas recipe are most likely already waiting in your pantry.
-However, if not, they’re super easy to find at the store!
-Here’s what you’ll need:
+However, if not, they’re typically super easy to find at your local grocery store!

 • Soy Sauce – This forms the base of the beef marinade creating an umami flavor.
 If preferred, feel free to use low-sodium soy sauce, tamari, or coconut aminos instead.